eamaranti/pure-gulp-bootstrap3-starter/README.md

 - develop html into public folder
 - develop js into app.js file
 - develop sass into resources/style.scss
-`gulp page` to generate basic page
+- use `gulp page` to generate basic page